 - The well loved Tasmanian Hawthorn hedges are considered to be part of the cultural heritage that has made Tasmanian landscapes famous.

-For further information on Hawthorne, contact the Department of Primary Industry, Water and Environment, Tasmania.
+For further information on Hawthorne, contact the Department of Primary Industry, Parks, Water and Environment, Tasmania.

 - Grubbing (all year).
 Carefully remove seedlings and small bushes using a mattock or spade.